smallstepman/terraform-provider-onepassword/docs/data-sources/item.md

 ### Optional

 - `note_value` (String, Sensitive) Secure Note value.
+- `private_key_format` (String) Format of the private key.
+Can be 'pkcs8' (default) or 'openssh'.
+Note: OpenSSH format conversion is only available when using CLI authentication.
+When using Connect authentication, private keys will always be in PKCS8 format.
 - `title` (String) The title of the item to retrieve.
 This field will be populated with the title of the item if the item it looked up by its UUID.
 - `uuid` (String) The UUID of the item to retrieve.
 This field will be populated with the UUID of the item if the item it looked up by its title.